Law of the instrument: Tomkins and Colby

 In a 1963 essay collection, Computer Simulation of Personality: Frontier of Psychological Theory, Silvan Tomkins wrote about "the tendency of jobs to be adapted to tools, rather than adapting tools to jobs".
 He wrote: "If one has a hammer one tends to look for nails, and if one has a computer with a storage capacity, but no feelings, one is more likely to concern oneself with remembering and with problem solving than with loving and hating."
 In the same book, Kenneth Mark Colby explicitly cited the law, writing: "The First Law of the Instrument states that if you give a boy a hammer, he suddenly finds that everything needs pounding.
 The computer program may be our current hammer, but it must be tried.
 One cannot decide from purely armchair considerations whether or not it will be of any value."

 Abraham Maslow

 Maslow's hammer, popularly phrased as "if all you have is a hammer, everything looks like a nail" and variants thereof, is from Abraham Maslow's The Psychology of Science, published in 1966.
 Maslow wrote: "I remember seeing an elaborate and complicated automatic washing machine for automobiles that did a beautiful job of washing them.
 But it could do only that, and everything else that got into its clutches was treated as if it were an automobile to be washed.
 I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."

 Lee Loevinger

 In 1967, Lee Loevinger of the Federal Communications Commission dubbed the law "Loevinger's law of irresistible use", and applied it to government: "The political science analogue is that if there is a government agency, this proves something needs regulating."

 Warren Buffett

-In 1984, investor Warren Buffett criticized academic studies of financial markets that made use of inappropriate mathematical approaches: "It isn't necessarily because such studies have any utility; it's simply that the data are there and academicians have worked hard to learn the mathematical skills needed to manipulate them.
-Once these skills are acquired, it seems sinful not to use them, even if the usage has no utility or negative utility.
-As a friend said, to a man with a hammer, everything looks like a nail."